 From 2018, he is also serving as a reviewer of project proposals for the Italian Ministry of University and Research (MIUR) and regional governments of Italy.

-He supervised 4 PhD thesis (alumni are now with CTTC, Huawei, INSA Lyon, Ericsson) and over 30 MSc thesis or interships.
+He supervised 4 PhD thesis (alumni are now with CTTC, Huawei, Exein, Ericsson) and over 30 MSc thesis or interships.
 He has been invited in 5 PhD thesis evaluation boards.
 He is currently coordinating 4 PhD students and multiple post-docs.

-He is author of 3 book chapters (+1 ongoing), over 80 papers in scientific journals and international (peer-reviewed) conferences and 1 patent.
+He is author of 5 book chapters, around 90 papers in scientific journals and international (peer-reviewed) conferences and 1 patent.

 2017 SGR 1195